jrosen48/utk-homepage/content/post/2021-09-23-updated-pre-print-toward-a-bayesian-perspective-for-science-learners/index.md

 that a Bayesian perspective can be used by science teachers and learners, especially when science learners are engaged in reasoning / arguing / analyzing and interpreting data in light of uncertainty.

-The pre-print--**Why and How a Bayesian Approach Supports Science Educators and Learners to Reason Under Scientific Uncertainty** is here: https://osf.io/aznyq/
+The pre-print--**Why and How a Bayesian Approach Supports Science Educators and Learners to Reason Under Scientific Uncertainty**--is here: https://osf.io/aznyq/

 In this version, we focused on steps to make a Bayesian approach practical.
 Part of this is heuristics that can guide learners' involvement in several science practices: